Our Lady of Candelaria Parish Church (Silang): Restorations

 During the 1980s up to the early 1990s, the church had a white interior with hints of gold in the columns, niches, pediments, saints and foliage of the retablo which was done during the 1970s restoration by Talleres de Maximo Vicente through application of varnish.
 Revarnishing was done in 1989 for preservation.
 The original pastel color of the retablo was restored in 2002 by carefully removing layers of lacquer, modern varnish, paraffin and soot.
 In 2004, the golden pillars were restored to beige with a hint of avocado green and its rouge flowers to pink to complement the modern-day adobe wall-cladding.
 Ceiling height was also restored to its original location.
-During the 21st century restoration, a statue of St. Paul holding a sword located at the right-most portion of the retablo was stolen.
+During the 21st century restoration, a statue of Paul holding a sword located at the right-most portion of the retablo was stolen.
 It was never recovered and a replica was used to replace the original statue.